ryanpetrello/lesspy/README.md

 LESS
 ----
-lesspy depends on LESS.
+lesspy depends on LESS (http://lesscss.org/).

-LESS extends CSS with: variables, mixins, operations and nested rules.
-For more information, see http://lesscss.org.
+LESS extends CSS with dynamic behavior such as variables, mixins, operations and functions.

 Usage
 -----